godotengine/godot-docs/tutorials/3d/fps_tutorial/part_two.rst

 animation state *if* we can transition to it.
 In other words, if the animation state we are currently in has the passed in animation state name in ``states``, then we will change to that animation.

-First we check if the passed in animation is the same as the animation state we are currently in.
+To start we check if the passed in animation is the same as the animation state we are currently in.
-If it is, then we write a warning to the console and return ``true``.
+If they are the same, then we write a warning to the console and return ``true``.

 Next we see if :ref:`AnimationPlayer <class_AnimationPlayer>` has the passed in animation using ``has_animation``.
 If it does not, we return ``false``.